akruszewski/gibl/manuscript/chapter3.md

      (remove-duplicates (append new-outputs outputs)))))
 ```

-TODO: We use `remove-duplicates` to make sure all outputs are unique because why?
+TODO: We use `remove-duplicates` to remove same outputs as we want to keep the outputs unique.
+We do set operations

-we have a procedure that checks a transaction's signature:
+We have a procedure that checks a transaction's signature:

 ```racket
 (define (valid-transaction-signature? t)